 Local Area Unemployment Statistics

-The interactive charts and tables below display both seasonally and non-seasonally adjusted LAUS data for Oklahoma and counties, metropolitan areas, and many cities.
+The interactive charts and tables below display both seasonally and non-seasonally adjusted LAUS data for Oklahoma and counties, metropolitan areas, and some cities.
 Current and historical data can be viewed and explored by using the tabs at the top of the frame.
 For more information, see Tableau Guide.

 The Bureau of Labor Statistics' Local Area Unemployment Statistics (LAUS) website offers current and historical labor force and unemployment rate data at the statewide, MSA, and county levels for all U.S. States and territories.